 Treatments for White Spots on Skin

 Most of the time, only topical treatments are suggested by doctors for skin disorders including vitiligo, eczema, and acne.
 However, some oral pills may also be prescribed if the skin problem is severe.
 Another method for the cure of white spots on skin is exposure to sunlight for long time or to go for an artificial phototherapy.
-When the skin is exposed to light, cells that cause pigmentation becomes active.
+When the skin is exposed to light, cells that cause pigmentation become active.
 You can also use variety of cosmetics to cover up the white spots.

 However, you should undergo a medical treatment for a permanent cure before it may become widespread and uncontrollable.
 A good and effective treatment is vital for avoiding frustration, psychological effects, and embarrassment.